-- $750 per month covers the costs of books and educational materials
+- $400 per month covers all of the costs of books and educational materials

-- $250 per month provides all of the teaching materials
+- $250 per month covers all the teaching aids, classroom needs and field trips

-- $150 per month provides the school supplies
+- $150 per month provides paper, pencils, erasers and art supplies

 Are you ready to help Gladys and the children at Children’s Village?